joshmenden/text-me/README.md

     So run `git clone https://github.com/joshmenden/text-me.git`

-    And then run `cd` and you should see a new folder!
-Go ahead and enter that folder, and then open that folder in VSCode so you can see all of its contents.
+    And then run `cd` and you should see a new folder named text-me!
+Go ahead and cd into that folder.
+Then open that folder in VSCode so you can see all of its contents.

 5. Download [Node.js](https://nodejs.org/en/download/)

     We will be doing our programming in JavaScript.
 Node.js (.js stands for JavaScript) is an engine that processes the JavaScript language and then tells the computer what to do.
+It does not matter where you download it to.

 6. Install Libraries for Program

     Once you're in the `/text-me` folder that you just "cloned," we need to download some libraries to help with our program.
-So go ahead and run `npm install` to install them.
+A library is a set of code that someone else wrote that does some useful thing.
+We can use those libraries to help in our programs.
+We can get more into libraries later, but for now you just need to know that text-me needs some libraries and we need to install them.
+So go ahead and run `npm install` from the `text-me` folder in your command prompt to install them.

 ### Run the Program!